NVIDIA/DL4AGX/AV-Solutions/bevformer-int8-eq/README.md

     --onnx_path=/mnt/models/bevformer_tiny_epoch_24_cp2_op13_post_simp.onnx \
     --trt_plugins=$PLUGIN_PATH
 ```
 > The calibration data will be saved in `data/nuscenes/calib_data.npz`.
+The script uses 600 calibration samples by default.
 >  See [instructions](https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/onnx_ptq#quantize-an-onnx-model) in the ModelOpt toolkit for more info on generating the calibration data.

 2. Quantize ONNX model with calibration data: